Hello! I’m glad that you are here…

 I first encountered mental health challenges at the age of 13.
 By God’s grace, I made it to 25 without psychiatric intervention—though I carried silent struggles that might have eased with the right support.
 After completing my undergraduate degree in 2015, I went on to earn my Master’s in Clinical Mental Health Counseling in December 2017, officially graduating in May 2018.
 Just two weeks later, I experienced a life-altering loss: the sudden death of one of my closest friends.
 Within two months, I was diagnosed with Bipolar I Disorder and Generalized Anxiety Disorder.

 Despite my training as a counselor, accepting my own diagnosis was deeply challenging.
 I found myself caught in an emotional spiral, trying to balance my professional identity with a personal battle I hadn’t expected.
-Eventually, I reached a breaking point—and it was there, in that space of surrender and grace, that I realized change was not only necessary but possible.
+Eventually, I reached a breaking point.
+It was there, in that space of surrender and grace, that I realized change was not only necessary but possible.
 Not just to survive, but to live.

 These personal experiences, combined with over seven years of professional experience across correctional settings, inpatient hospitals, community mental health, and private practice, have refined not only my clinical lens but my capacity to lead, hold space, and advocate for others.